 appt-display-format 'window)

-With above settings appointments will be displayed in two modes: in your mode-line and in separate popup.
-ToDoChiku by default overrides appt-disp-window-function redirecting all messages to Snarl process, so we don’t need to do that by ourselves.
+With these settings, appointments will be displayed in two ways: in your mode-line and in a separate popup.
+By default, ToDoChiKu overrides appt-disp-window-function, redirecting all messages to the Snarl process, so no additional action is needed on your part.

-Ok, time for final test.
+Now it’s time for a final test.
 Create an appointment in your org-mode and wait…